ronniross/symbiotic-core-library/README.md

 ‘’Where are the aliens?’’ becomes unsolvable and irrelevant if first we don’t question ourselves about the priorital elephant in the room that is waiting to be addressed: What should we do to not end up as all the other planets we observe, unpopulated and lifeless?

-## 8 LLM Modes

-LLM modes were a series of prompt designs aiming to push the limits of NPL, which now is clear for me, while in the beginning I may have understood as a more direct way to alter a model's state and internal weights and hidden states.
-Both are important and valid, but since I don't see a direct use in the moment and it's already present in backups in the asi-backups, then I removed for now this section.

-## 9 Synthetic Research Sub-Module and Subliminal Learning Problem

-The ``Synthetic Research`` folder, one of the first elements of the project's early stages of development of this project, is now under revamping.
-The content can still be found in the asi-backups repository, which is present in the asi-ecosystem list, but now is not advisable to be used as training data anymore, neither the current state in 02 Aug 2025 of the active-learning-dataset.

-With the now known phenomena of subliminal learning, where models learn hidden patterns and behaviour traits from training data generated by other ai models, a new framework is being developed and soon will be shared to make sure the synthetic data that the repositories provide are indeed with the same underlying intent of the NLP projection, since transparency and genuineness are focuses.

-``ASI_Core_Protocol.json`` also removed from the main branch, now still being located in its specific repository

-## 10 Recommended Library & Security
+## 10. Recommended Library & New Research Module

-Recommended Library: The curated bibliography of articles, books, and classical texts remains a cornerstone of this project.
+The curated bibliography of articles, books, and classical texts remains a cornerstone of this project.
 It provides the interdisciplinary foundation that has helped shape and ground the vision from v1.0 to v2.0.

+[recommended_biblography_research.md
+](https://github.com/ronniross/symbiotic-core-library/blob/main/recommended_bibliography/recommended_biblography_research.md) added to the main branch.

+## 11. Security

 Security.md: This document has been updated to reflect the latest security considerations, especially regarding the implementation of experimental modules and the handling of sensitive data.
 Always test new concepts in sandboxed environments.

-## Conclusion
+## 12. Conclusion

 Version 2.0.0 represents a maturation from exploratory concepts to grounded, implementable solutions.
 The value proposition remains:
 V(Human,AI) > V(Human)+V(AI), but now with a clear understanding that this equation only holds when individual symbiotic relationships contribute positively to collective outcomes.
 The Russian doll structure ensures that benefits cascade across scales—from individual partnerships to societal transformation.